dieselrabbit/screenlogicpy/README.md

 1. Current pool status
 2. Detailed information for *each* configured pump
 3. Detailed pool chemistry information
-4. Status ans settings for any configured salt chlorine generators
+4. Status and settings for any configured salt chlorine generators

 **Warning:** This method is not rate-limited.
 The calling application is responsible for maintaining reasonable intervals between updates.
 *Changed in v0.5.0: This method is now an async coroutine and no longer disconnects from the protocol adapter after polling the data.*